 Hydrodynamic Sealing Aids

-The Hydrodynamic Effect and the Dynamic Sealing Mechanism discussed earlier in this chapter provide and explanation of how a radial shaft seal works in application.
+The Hydrodynamic Effect and the Dynamic Sealing Mechanism provide an explanation of how a radial shaft seal works in application.
 The pumping action provides continuous lubrication for the contact width of the elastomer lip.
 When certain parameters are pushed to extremes such as shaft speed, lead and viscosity the pumping mechanism needs some support.

-Hydrodynamic sealing aids assist in the Dynamic Sealing Mechanism, and increase the pumping rate back to sump.
-To explain this phenomenon in more detail, Figure 9 shows the footprint of a unidirectional hydrodynamic aid.
+Hydrodynamic sealing aids assist in the dynamic sealing mechanism, and increase the pumping rate back to sump.
+To explain this phenomenon in more detail, the image shows the footprint of a unidirectional hydrodynamic aid.
 The “L” style aid is a series of molded ribs located on the air side at an angle of 15° to 20° to the circumferential contact width.
 Oil that escapes past the contact width is forced back by the rotating shaft into the converging space between the rib and the lip.